 That means paying more than your agreed monthly payments until you have built up sufficient credit to take a break from payments.

-However, your lender may also allow you to reduce or suspend mortgage payments if you are temporarily struggling to meet the monthly cost due to a change of circumstance, such as redundancy or going on maternity leave.
+However, your lender might also allow you to reduce or suspend mortgage payments if you’re temporarily struggling to meet the monthly cost due to a change of circumstance, such as redundancy or going on maternity leave.

 But don’t let that stop you contacting your lender.
 They will be keen to help you come to an arrangement.